maksim-mitrofanov/Calculator/Calculator/NOTES.md

     HistorySheetViewBug (history sheet no appears)
     { open history sheet in portrait, rotate (to landscape, then back) } ✅ (.sheet is replaced with .fullScreenCover)

+## *Build 18*
+    Beta test

+## *Build 19*
+    Shake to clean all ✅
+    Button height and width decreased, vertical and horizontal spacing increased ✅ CurrentNumberText changed to textField ✅

+    ## *Build 20*
+    Custom Tab Bar on top